thmolena/thmolena/README.md

 🧬 I am [Molena](https://thmolena.github.io/molena/).
 I am a Third-year Applied Mathematics Ph.D.
 Student at North Carolina State University (Raleigh, North Carolina, USA).
-I am currently developing efficient algorithms in Randomized Numerical Linear Algebra for kernel matrix approximation on GPU Accelerated Computing and Parallel Computing, with applications in Scientific Computing, and High Performance Computing.
-My work also extends to the application of Hierarchical matrices, Low-Rank and Rank Structured matrices, Hierarchically Off-Diagonal Low-Rank matrices and Hierarchically Semi-Separable matrices to kernel methods in Deep Learning, Machine Learning, Data Mining, and Data Science.
+I am currently developing efficient algorithms in Numerical Linear Algebra for kernel matrix approximation on GPU-Accelerated Computing and Parallel Computing, with applications in Supercomputing, Scientific Computing, and High Performance Computing, and Data Science.

 🎓 In May of 2023, I received the degree of Master of Science in Applied Mathematics from North Carolina State University.
 I also successfully passed my Ph.D.
 Written Qualifying Examination in Matrix Theory, Abstract Algebra, Linear Algebra, and Lie Algebra.